rayes0/blog/content/blog/spaced-repetition.md

 Used by: [Quizlet](https://medium.com/tech-quizlet/spaced-repetition-for-all-cognitive-science-meets-big-data-in-a-procrastinating-world-59e4d2c8ede1)[^quizlet], [Duolingo](https://aclanthology.org/P16-1174.pdf)

 [^quizlet]: Quizlet doesn't implement true spaced repetition because it's designed for cramming, and thus focuses on reviewing higher priority items first.
-Quizlet does have a 'Long-Term Learning' mode, which appears to follow a fixed formula of `old interval = (new interval * 2) + 1`.
-New items start with a 1 day interval.
+Quizlet does have a 'Long-Term Learning' mode, which appears to follow a fixed formula of `new interval = (old interval * 2) + 1` with new items starting at a 1 day interval.
 Items answered incorrectly are reset to the same status as new items.
+Of course, this is less than optimal as the fixed rate multiplier assumes that all material is the same difficulty.

 The first thought I had when pondering on algorithms for spaced repetition is using a simple logistic regression classifier (trained on the user's previous data) to output a probability that the user will get the review item right given an input of the time interval.
 We can use this recall probability in numerous ways, Quizlet uses it to order the items for review (items with lower recall probability are reviewed first).

 My thoughts were that the user could choose a desired recall probability (we'll call this the 'recall threshold' for now), which corresponds to the decision threshold of the classifier.
 A recall threshold of around 80% makes sense (of course, this will vary with different individuals).
 The algorithm will show the item once the recall threshold for it falls below 80%.
 In order to accurately predict the recall probability, this classifier would be trained on features based on past couple repetitions (Quizlet uses the past 3).
 It would check to see if the prior attempts were correct, how quickly they were answered, and how many consecutive attempts were correct, which will all help predict the classifier predict the probability of answering the current attempt correctly.
 Of course, the difficulty of the material is a large factor (that Quizlet apparently doesn't use), but difficulty is different for different individuals, which is why other algorithms like the SuperMemo family ask the user to rate how easy the item was to answer and uses that rating when considering further intervals.
 This does require more cognitive load from the user, which can be ameliorated at the cost of accuracy by having the algorithm automatically assign the rating based on factors like the time taken to answer, or at least provide a suggested score based on such factors.

-Duolingo models its 'half-life regression' approach on a mathematically described forgetting curve based on radioactive decay:
+Duolingo models its 'half-life regression' approach very similar to the forgetting curve equation described above.:

 {{<tex display="p = 2^{-\Delta / h}" >}}